robballou/jiratool/README.md

 }
 ```

-Make sure this file is set to only be read by your user, btw (`chmod 600 ~/.jira/config.json`).
+Make sure this file is set to only be read by your user (`chmod 600 ~/.jira/config.json`)!

 ### global configuration